Concussion is a brain injury and is defined as a complex physiological process affecting the brain, induced by biomechanical forces.

 Consensus Statement on Concussion in Sport

-The ‘Consensus Statement on Concussion in Sport’ was devised at the 5th International Conference in Concussion in Sport held in Berlin in 2016 to help develop further conceptual understanding of sport-related concussion (SRC) using an expert consensus-based approach.
-Ultimately the aim of the Consensus Statement is to assist those involved in athlete care- whether at a recreational, elite or professional level- in managing concussion safely.
+The ‘Consensus Statement on Concussion in Sport’ was devised at the 6th International Conference on Concussion in Sport held in Amsterdam in October 2022 to help develop further conceptual understanding of sport-related concussion (SRC) using an expert consensus-based approach.
+Ultimately the aim of the Consensus Statement is to assist those involved in athlete care – whether at a recreational, elite or professional level – in managing concussion safely.

 Some more commonly used resources in concussion management include: